Upavon SurgeryTel: 01980 630221

 Durrington SurgeryTel: 01980 652378

-Please check in at reception no later than 1100, when you will be seen by a GP or our on-the-day Nurse Practitioner, Alison O'Donnell.
+Please check in at reception no later than 1100, when you will be seen by a GP or our one of our on-the-day Nurse Practitioners, Lynne Flynne or Alison O'Donnell.
 This service works on a first come, first served basis so please allow sufficient time to wait your turn.

 We offer bookable appointments with doctors, nurse practitioners, nurses, physiotherapist, counsellor, midwife and health visitors from 08:30 to 12:00 and from 14:30 to 18:00 (approximately).
 Booked appointments are usually 10 minutes long and can be booked up to 2 weeks ahead.